G-Research/siembol/docs/deployment/deployment.md

 Moreover, we have a few additional components:
 #### Enrichment Store
 This component is a web server which acts as a store for enrichment tables.
-Functionality to upload, view and download JOSN files is supported.
+Functionality to upload, view and download JSON files is supported.
 There is also support to specify and create directories.

 To create and upload an enrichment table: